A Foodcentric Life

 Instructions

-• Start the night ahead.
-Place beans in a colander, rinse and remove any broken pieces or debris.
-Place beans in a large container and cover with 3 times the amount of cold water.
-Cover and refrigerate overnight.
-Before cooking, drain beans.
-For a quick soak method see below.
+• Place dry beans in a colander, rinse well with cold water and remove any broken beans.
+Place beans in a large container and cover with double the amount of cold water.
+Add 1 tablespoon of kosher salt per quart of water (brining).
+Cover beans and refrigerate 12 hours or overnight.
+Before cooking, drain beans and rinse well.
+Discard soaking water.
+To quick soak, see notes below.

 Notes

-Beans that work for baked beans: Navy Beans, great Northern Beans, Cranberry Beans, and heirloom beans such as Ayocote Blanco, Yellow Eye Beans or Cassoulet Beans.
+Dried beans that work for baked beans: Navy Beans, Great Northern Beans, Cranberry Beans, pinto beans and heirloom dried beans such as Ayocote Blanco, Alubia Blanca beans or Yellow Eye Beans.

 To quick soak beans, rinse dried beans with cold water in a colander and check for any broken beans or debris.
 Place beans in a large heavy pot such as a Dutch Oven and cover with fresh water by several inches.
 Bring beans to a boil and cook for 1-2 minutes.
 Turn off heat, cover the beans and let stand on the stove for 1 hour.
 Drain and proceed with the recipe.